Food Scraps and Recycling

 Who can participate?

-• Virtual and in-person training and assemblies for students and staff
+• In-person training and assemblies for students and staff

 • Waste station infrastructure, including signage and bins